 UK principal investigator: Professor Frank Kelly, King's College London

 Chinese principal investigator: Professor Tong Zhu, Peking University

 WP1: Recruitment and Questionnaires

-Establish two panels comprising of 120 individuals each from the PRC-USA and INTERMAP cohorts.
-By home interview we will re-enrol 120 participants of the PRC-USA Study who live in urban Beijing and 120 participants of the China INTERMAP Study who reside in outer Beijing in the Pinggu region
+Establish two panels comprising of 120 individuals each from the CMCS and INTERMAP cohorts.
+By home interview we will re-enrol 120 participants of the CMCS Study who live in urban Beijing and 120 participants of the China INTERMAP Study who reside in outer Beijing in the Pinggu region

 WP2: Personal Air Monitor measurement

 Use personal air pollution monitors to assess panel participants to exposure to key health related pollutants

 Assess cardiopulmonary function in CMCS and INTERMAP panels

 WP4: Linkage with other themes